Multi-core parallel tempering Bayeslands for basin and landscape evolution: Introduction

+PT-MCMC is well suited for exploring multi-modal distributions by running replicas of the Markov chains in parallel.
+In PT-MCMC, the replicas converge to different stationary distributions which effectively smooth out the local modes that exist in the posterior.
+The parameters in replicas are allowed to swap with each other, ensuring that the target chain will contain draws from other local maxima.
+In addition, parallel computing based implementation of PT-MCMC can reduce the computational burden associated with complex forward models such as Badlands \citep{zhang2007toward,vrugt2006application,mills1992implementing}.
+The potential for PT-MCMC in geoscience has been demonstrated for complex multimodal problems \citep{sambridge2013parallel, sen1996bayesian,maraschini2010monte,sen2013global, Scalzo2018GMD}.
+Although recent implementations of PT-MCMC with gradient-based proposals have shown promising performance \citep{CHANDRA_NC2019}, they are not feasible for the Badlands model because gradients are unavailable from the model.

+Although MCMC methods with random-walk proposals are feasible for models that do not provide gradients, they are inefficient and likely to get stuck in local modes \citep{neal1996sampling}.
+In our previous work \citep{CHANDRA2019}, we presented the Bayeslands framework that used single chain random-walk Metropolis Hastings as a proposal distribution to obtain draws from the posterior distributions of interest.
+The method did not use parallel computing, and hence referred to as single chain Bayeslands (SC-Bayeslands), hereafter.
+SC-Bayeslands demonstrated that even in low dimensional settings, the posterior surfaces of parameters exhibited highly irregular features, such as multimodality and discontinuities, making sampling difficult.

-In this paper, we present a multi-core parallel tempering approach for Bayeslands that features uncertainty quantification and estimation of selected parameters for basin and landscape evolution.
-We use selected problems that feature synthetic and real-world applications for selected parameters such as rainfall and erodibility that affect the topography development over thousands of years.
-We evaluate the performance of multi-core parallel tempering Bayeslands (PT-Bayeslands) for selected number of multiprocessing cores and report the overall computation time.
-The results report the successive predicted topographies, successive sediments given by erosion-deposition, their prediction accuracy, posterior distribution of selected parameters for selected problem, and also the overall computation time.
+In this paper, we present a multi-core parallel tempering Bayeslands (PT-Bayeslands) that features uncertainty quantification and estimation of selected parameters for basin and landscape evolution.
+We investigate a number of issues such as sampling multi-modal posterior distributions, proposal distributions, computational time and prediction quality of Badlands.
+We apply our technique to simulated data and real-world topographies.

-The rest of the paper is organised as follows.
-Section 2 provides a background on Badlands and Bayeslands.
-Section 3 presents the methodology and Section 4 presents the experiments and results.
-Section 5 provides a discussion and Section 6 concludes the paper with directions for future research.